 the tree of the knowledge of good and evil, for when you eat of it you will

 imposed to counteract that law.
-If the people have sinned and it caused them
+That is, if people sinned and it caused them

 to die, then there must be a man who comes without sin and dies for the people